Communication Barriers in Urban Planning

 Improving Access to Information

-Holding meetings in accessible locations and using technology for virtual participation can overcome physical barriers.
-This ensures that all community members, regardless of their physical limitations or geographic location, can be involved in the planning process.
+Organizing meetings in accessible locations and using technology for virtual participation allows all community members to engage regardless of physical limitations.

 Pre-Meeting Preparation

-• Understand the Audience: Conduct preliminary research or surveys to gauge community sentiments, fears, and hopes regarding the urban planning project.
+• Understand the Audience: Conduct surveys to gauge community sentiments regarding urban planning projects.
+This understanding promotes deeper connection and relevance.

 Facilitative Techniques